f5devcentral/f5-agility-labs-waf/docs/waf201/module1-elevated-bot/lab1/lab1.rst

 -  Estimated time for completion: **25** **minutes**

 ..
-IMPORTANT:: If you are continuing your lab session from WAF101 or WAF102 with the same deployment, please disable any previously configured security profiles on the Virtual Server and skip down to "Configuring Bot Defense”.
+IMPORTANT:: If you are continuing your lab session from WAF 101 or WAF 102 with the same deployment, please disable any previously configured security profiles on the Virtual Server and skip down to "Configuring Bot Defense”.
 New students start at Step 1.

 .. image:: images/blank_vs.png
   :width: 600 px